How to Make Oatmeal

 How To Make Oatmeal

-I opt to make oatmeal with milk instead of water in my basic recipe because of the added flavor and creaminess.
+I like to make oatmeal with milk instead of water in my basic recipe because of the added flavor and creaminess.
 If you are wondering how to make thick oatmeal, use milk and slightly decrease the amount that you use.
 Butter and salt aren’t required but enhance the flavor of the oats.
 These ingredients also work well in both sweet and savory oatmeal.
+For the full recipe including all measurements, scroll to the recipe card at the bottom of the post.

-Then I add more mix-ins like dried or fresh berries or bacon after I put my oatmeal in my bowl.
-But you can really go crazy and experiment with what works best for you!
+I like to add more mix-ins like dried or fresh berries, nuts, or diced bacon after I put my oatmeal in my bowl.
+Here are a few ideas on how to add flavor to your oatmeal:

 How do I microwave oatmeal?

-While this is THE BEST oatmeal recipe made on the stovetop, I do have a guide for how to make oatmeal in the microwave here.
+While this is THE BEST oatmeal recipe made on the stovetop, I do have a guide for how to make oatmeal in the microwave.

 Oatmeal is such a versatile recipe.
 Once you know how to cook oatmeal, you can get as creative as you’d like with all of your toppings and add-ins.
 Enjoy!